OTA updates

 Automatic checking for available updates

-Your zigbee devices can request a firmware update check.
-Zigbee2MQTT obliges this, and will automatically check if updates are available for your devices.
+Your Zigbee devices can request a firmware update check.
+Upon reception of such a request, Zigbee2MQTT will automatically check if an update is available and reply to the device accordingly.

 The update state will be published to zigbee2mqtt/[DEVICE_FRIENDLY_NAME]